-At Asiate, in New York’s Mandarin Oriental Hotel, eyefuls of Midtown Manhattan’s cloud-grazing buildings and the lush refuge of Central Park draw locals, tourists, and special occasion diners, and executive chef Toni Robertson is up to the task of keeping the Asian-influenced cuisine at the same high level as the 35th-floor restaurant.
-“The challenge I have is I have to compete with the view, but as a chef, I always win,” she says.
+At Asiate, in New York City’s Mandarin Oriental Hotel, eyefuls of midtown Manhattan’s cloud-grazing buildings and the lush refuge of Central Park draw locals, tourists, and special occasion diners, and executive chef Toni Robertson is up to the task of keeping the Asian-influenced cuisine at the same high level as the 35th-floor restaurant.
+“The challenge I have is I have to compete with the view, but as a chef, I always win,” she said.

 The Big Apple is hardly alone in providing winning skyscraper meals.
 At Felix, on the 28th floor of Hong Kong’s Peninsula Hotel, guests soak in the city’s striking setting from a slick dining room designed by Philippe Starck while feasting on dishes like Tasmanian salmon with crushed eggplant-tomato horseradish cream and roasted challans duck breast with black sesame hummus.